Elieren/Kernel-C/README.md

 ## Iist of available commands:
 * htop - prints information about the heap
 * clear - clears the terminal
+* shutdown (shutdown gives an error in VirtualBox, on all other platforms it works fine (qemu 100% operability)).
+* reboot

 ## Build and Run